“Alexander technique for Parkinson's disease” BASIC TRAINING

 • If you would like us to help you reach out for donations through The Poise Project to help fund your training, please let us know.

 Have you already taken one of The Poise Project's in depth one-or-more days of "AT for Parkinson's'" teacher trainings?
-If so, please let us know, and we will share a set of these updated training recordings with you for a $75 donation, and we hope you will be interested in joining one of our future evidence-based replicable course curriculum trainings!
+If so, please let us know, and we will share a set of these updated training recordings and course materials with you for a $100 donation.
+We hope you will also be interested in joining one of our future course curriculum trainings.

 REGISTRATION